Satkirat-kaur/CST8913/Lab2/Lab2.md

-# Deployment of Web Applications Using IaaS and PaaS: A Beginner-Friendly Report
+# Deployment of Web Applications Using IaaS and PaaS

 In this report, I will talk about how to deploy a web application consisting of three main components: a Flask web server, a React UI frontend, and a PostgreSQL database.
 I will focus on deploying this application using two cloud service models: **Infrastructure-as-a-Service (IaaS)** and **Platform-as-a-Service (PaaS)**.